Grade0/DDAM/README.md

 #### eCommerce behavior data from multi-category store

-The dataset contains behavior data for 1 month (March 2020) from a large multi-category online store.
+The dataset taken into account contains behavior data for only 1 month (March 2020) from a large multi-category online store.

 Each row in the file represents an event.
 All events are related to products and users.
 Each event is like many-to-many relations between products and users.